heimrichhannot/contao-amp-bundle/README.md

 1. In order to show your website in AMP mode simply append the GET parameter `amp=1` to your URL, i.e. `https://www.example.org/article` → `https://www.example.org/article?amp=1`

+## Usage

+### Menu/Navigation

+This bundle comes with an custom frontend module for navigation.
+It renders the menu as sidebar and add the option to render sub pages as accordions.
+We recommend to use it for the navigation on your amp page.

 ## Developers

 ### Events